SAP-archive/teched2020-IIS360/exercises/ex0/README.md

 ![metadata](../ex0/images/00_00_0130.png)<br>

-## Reopen the exposed port again by applying the following steps
+## Reopen the exposed port

+If you closed the preview browser tab, you can reopen it by applying the following steps.

 (1) Click ![](images/fieldicon01.png) .